OpenTermsArchive/docs/content/deployment/how-to/deploy.md

 - A GitHub user account to automate actions such as committing entries in versions and snapshots repositories, reporting issues when tracking fails, publishing releases…
 - [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) installed on your local machine

-> **Note**: This guide is intended for both Open Terms Archive organization members and external contributors.
-Some steps marked with "_Specific to Open Terms Archive organization members_" are only relevant for organization members as they involve access to the organization's shared password database.
-External contributors should adapt these steps to their own security practices while following the same deployment principles.

 ## 1. Configure the server

 First, ensure your server provides unsupervised access: